 - The library's local income reported must meet the maintenance of effort requirement.

 The maintenance-of-effort requirement states that the local income support for the library is at least equal to the lowest annual local income from the three previous years.
 Local income includes tax-generated funds from local funding sources.
 If funds received by library foundations and Friends of the Library groups are deposited in the library funds and disbursed by the treasurer of the municipality or county (see Nebraska Statutes 51-209), those funds may be included in the library's local income.

 A Waiver allows local government officials to certify that the library budget

 sustained no greater reduction than the overall budget of the local government

 unit.
 An example of a letter requesting a waiver can be downloaded

 Please note: The allocation amounts for state aid to public libraries are subject to change, and

 are dependent upon state budget appropriations.

 In January 2007, the Library Commissioners approved an incentive payment to acknowledge the achievement of enhanced and excellent accreditation status.
 Each level has increased expectations of local libraries in terms of funding, hours open, and programs and services offered.
-The incentive State Aid payments for Enhanced and Excellent accredited libraries
+The incentive State Aid payments for

 for 2014 are as follows: